CookEditors/NOS/_posts/2015-08-28-how-dead-can-you-get.md

 {: .chapternumber .no_toc}

 ###All He Remembered
-{: .chaptertitle }
+{: .chaptertitle}

 She was beautiful, the girl.
-Her hair framed her pale, sensuous face in a shimmering black pool.he wore a loose satin negligee, black as her hair, dramatic against the milky white translucence of her smooth skin.
+Her hair framed her pale, sensuous face in a shimmering black pool.
+She wore a loose satin negligee, black as her hair, dramatic against the milky white translucence of her smooth skin.
 Her full, sullen lips were parted slightly, showing a line of fine, even teeth.
 She was staring up at him without blinking.

 He could see himself looking down at her and thinking crazily that he was glad the bullet hole was in her temple so the hair would cover it.
 So that, even dead, she could go on being beautiful.